Found by AI

 Act User fills form, calls, or buys User clicks through to website Agent books, purchases, or schedules

 The implication is stark.
 In the SEO world, you need to look good among competitors.
-In the GEO world, you need to be the AI's recommendation.
-In the AEO world, you need to be machine-selectable without ever showing up on a human's screen.
+In GEO, you need to be the AI's recommendation.
+In AEO, you need to be machine-selectable without ever showing up on a human's screen.

 Why AEO Matters Now (Not in Five Years)